-With a vision and foresight, Matt Jetton achieved local and national fame in the early 1960's when he developed Original Carrollwood, a deed restricted community.
+With a vision and foresight, Matt Jetton achieved local and national fame in the early 1960's when he developed the Carrollwood Subdivision (now commonly referred to as Original Carrollwood), a deed restricted community.
 His company, Sunstate Builders, purchased 325+ acres of citrus grove and nursery land, just seven miles north of the City of Tampa.
 His vision was to create housing to relieve crowding in South Tampa; however, the residents of South Tampa did not care for the rural surroundings of Carrollwood.
-Located just 10 miles due west of the newly constructed University of South Florida, the Original Carrollwood community was discovered and embraced by the university academia, including University of South Florida's first president, John Allen.
+Located just 10 miles due west of the newly constructed University of South Florida, the Carrollwood Subdivision was discovered and embraced by the university academia, including University of South Florida's first president, John Allen.

-By 1959, Carrollwood had become one of the foremost award-winning "subdivisions" in the area and boasted amenities unheard of at the time, including: air conditioned housing, a planned school, neighborhood parks, lake access for all residents, and an on call handy man and repair services.
+By 1959, Carrollwood had become one of the foremost award-winning "Subdivisions" in the area and boasted amenities unheard of at the time, including: air conditioned housing, a planned school, neighborhood parks, lake access for all residents, and an on call handy man and repair services.
 The winding roads, many cul-de-sacs and lake views added even more charm to this young community.